 Currently shipping within the USA only.
 All orders ship out within 3-7 business days via USPS ($3.50-$6.95 based on order total)

-Winsor and Newton Professional Watercolor Review 109 Color Chart Swatch Cards Lightfast Test
+Winsor and Newton Professional Watercolor Review, 1 Year LIGHTFAST TEST, 109 Color Chart with Swatch Cards

 Brand overview for Winsor and Newton Professional Watercolors.
 These paints are made in France (with the company headquarters in the UK).
 The watercolors come on a 109 color dot card, in 5 or 14ml tubes, half or full pans and various tin sets.
 This brand focuses on mainly lightfast pigments, with over 90% of their catalog being "permanent" and 80 colors being single-pigment paints.
 I'll be sharing details about my experience, good and bad, over the past 5 years of using their watercolors.
 The full range complete catalog has been swatched, you can view it in the video or at the bottom of this page.